supun-kanda/ChatRoom/README.md

 # ChatRoom
-This app is made for demonstrating the usage of WebSockets
+This app is made for demonstrating the usage of WebSockets in a very simple manner

 BackEnd is on nodejs
 you have to install ws module using